Connect with us

 (2) Foils

 Foils help define characters, and defined characters inspire conflict.
-A foil can simply be someone who brings out a specific dynamic/side in others.
+A foil can simply be someone who brings out a specific dynamic or side in others.
 Like a House of Black, an Orange Cassidy, an MJF, an Eddie Kingston, etc. From the original 2019 roster, we had Britt Baker the entitled snarky dentist, and the first female wrestler signed to AEW.
 Then, maybe Hikaru Shida, who represents fighting with honor and inner fire, and exhibits bullying tendencies toward those without either of them.
 Then maybe, maybe Riho, who is a foil to anyone who isn’t 100 pounds.

 Jade